dacechavez/enellerett/README.md

 # enellerett

 Get the gender of a Swedish noun.
+Try it out: http://enellerett.se

 The components: